What is The Pupil Premium?

 - All pupils in receipt of the PPG have the same opportunities as those not in receipt

-Within our whole school strategy we have outlined key areas which to focus on for the 2020-21 academic year.
+Within our whole school strategy we have outlined key areas which to focus on for this academic year.

 Increased progress of PP students studying GCSE English